Hrovatin/Hrovatin.github.io/_posts/2024-11-11-ambient_expression.md

 A potentially even more effective approach than removing genes with the highest AGE may be removing genes with the highest variation in AGE across batches (**Figure 3A**).
-A potential limitation of this method is that it may prioritize housekeeping genes, which are present in all cell types, and thus the differences in cell type proportions do not affect their AGE (**Figure 3B**).
-However, housekeeping genes typically do not capture cell heterogeneity, which is the primary focus of scRNA-seq analysis.
+However, this method may prioritize housekeeping genes, which are present in all cell types and thus their AGE is not determined by cell type proportions (**Figure 3B**).
+Unfortunately, housekeeping genes typically do not capture cell heterogeneity, defeating the primary focus of scRNA-seq analysis.

 ![Desktop View](ambient_variation.jpg){: width="380" alt="Reducing ambient gene expression biases in cell representation by removing genes with the highest ambient expression differences across batches." .shadow style="border-radius: 7px;"}
 _<b>Figure 3: Reducing ambient gene expression biases in cell representation by removing genes with the highest ambient expression differences across batches </b>(<b>A</b>).
-The limitation (<b>B</b>) of this approach is that it will likely prioritize genes constantly expressed across all cells and subsequently batches (e.g. housekeeping genes).
-This can lead to the loss of information on biological variation._
+The limitation of this approach is that it will likely prioritize genes constantly expressed across all cells and subsequently batches (e.g. housekeeping genes).
+This can lead to the loss of information on biological variation (<b>B</b>)._

 <details closed>
 <summary><u>Note on removing AGE genes</u></summary>